the RADICAL FAERIE SANCTUARY inCLuding detaiLs abOut visitinG

 The creation of a Faerie Sanctuary here in Australia has been a dream, for many years, of those having experienced the bonds created during the gatherings and also the ongoing relationships within the faerie community.
 This dream of having a home to share our lives together as faeries has become a reality after lots of hard work, many meetings and much fey magic.

 ABOUT THE LANDThe property is 134 acres of rolling re-growth rainforests and more open land about 20min north-west of Nimbin, Northern N.S.W.
 There are several walks on the property: one taking you along a terrace to the back paddock, another walk to the south takes you down to Hanging Rock Creek for a dip in its cool waters.
 Wallabies, goannas, bandicoots, possums and snakes, and a wide variety of small and large birds inhabit the land.
 There is a 3-bedroom house with 2 verandahs with marvellous views to the north & west including the Border Ranges National Park.
 There is an old cow bales and a few cabins which have been converted to living spaces for the residents.
 There is also the remains of a piggery, which like all the buildings is in some need of repair but has enormous potential.
 We are working on a land use plan for the sanctuary, incorporating rainforest regeneration and permaculture ideals.
-These plans include more living space for both residents and visitors, an expanded kitchen, multi function studio, bathhouse, composting toilet (now built and functioning), a sauna and meditation space,...many things.
+These plans include more living space for both residents and visitors (some has been built), an expanded kitchen, multi function studio, bathhouse (now bult and functioning), composting toilet (now built and functioning), a sauna and meditation space,...many things.
 We have the beginnings of a fruit orchard and very productive veggie patch.
-Among some of the flora we have been blessed with are several adult avocado trees, macadamias, citrus and mulberry trees.
+Among some of the flora we have been blessed with are several adult avocado trees, macadamias, citrus and mulberry trees and now have an exciting sub-tropial orchard poking up through the cetaria grass.
+There are a number of vegie gardens now and chooks have been integrated into the community.
 We have propagated enough seedlings to plant a rainforest which we have started to do, and could use more help.

 Return to top